5 November 2016

 (a) is outside the country of their nationality, or has been displaced from the property of their habitual residence,

 (i) an internationally recognised fear of being persecuted for reasons of: race; religion; nationality; membership of a particular social group or political opinion,

 (ii) an internationally recognised threat to their lives, safety, freedom or livelihood by: national and/or international conflicts; conflict-based economic causes; generalized violence; or massive violation of human rights,

-The definition uses the Convention definition as a foundation, while incorporating modern practices of the application of the “refugee” definition – directly clarifying the principle of non-refoulement [see proposed definition section (d)(ii)] and including updated “refugee” definitions from international agreements [see proposed definition section(b)(ii)] such as the 1984 Cartagena Declaration on RefugeesAvailable at: https://www.oas.org/dil/1984_Cartagena_Declaration_on_Refugees.pdf .
+The definition uses the Convention definition as a foundation, while incorporating more recent regional treaties, human rights conventions, and acknowledging harmful practices in the current application of the “refugee” definition – removing any impact from politicisation and discrimination in aslyum procedures, directly clarifying the principle of non-refoulement and undue restriction of freedoms for displaced persons [see proposed definition section (d)(ii)], and including updated “refugee” definitions from international agreements [see proposed definition section(b)(ii)] such as the 1984 Cartagena Declaration on Refugees.Available at: https://www.oas.org/dil/1984_Cartagena_Declaration_on_Refugees.pdf

 Acknowledge “Transitionary” Phase of Displacement